reeshuffled/reeshuffled.github.io/_posts/2024-12-11-Romance-Is-Necessarily-Exclusive.md

 tags:
 - Philosophy
 - Love/Romance
-title: Romance Is Personally Constructed
+title: Romance Is Necessarily Exclusive
-slug: romance-is-personally-constructed
+slug: romance-is-necessarily-exclusive
-description: A philosophical account of romance as personally defined niche of actions.
+description: A philosophical account of romance as personally defined niche of actions reserved for a certain person/people.
 started_at: '2024-12-08 16:15:00'
 ---

 ## Why analyze romance?

-Romance is an interesting object of inquiry to me because I think lots of people don't like to think about it.
+Romance is an interesting object of inquiry to me because I think lots of people don't think about it too deeply.
 Carrie Jenkins-Ichikawa has an idea related to this phenomenon that she calls "romantic mystique", where people fetishize the idea of the supposed unknowability of love.
 People think that if they think too hard about love that it might disappear or somehow lose its specialness, and many people don't want to live in a world without love.
 Love and romance holds a very special place in people's minds, one that's perhaps a bit overhyped in my opinion.

 ## What Romance Is Not